Skip to Content

 Don’t Quit Until You’ve Spoken to a Pasadena Sexual Harassment Attorney

-At Domb Rauchwerger LLP, we understand how difficult it can be to continue working in a hostile environment.
-However, it may be in your best interests to continue working at your job until an attorney can pursue compensation for the sexual harassment you’ve experienced.
+At Domb Rauchwerger LLP, we recognize how challenging it is to keep working in a hostile environment.
+However, it may serve your interests to remain in your position until an attorney can advise you about pursuing compensation for workplace sexual harassment.

-If you quit, you’ll have to file a constructive discharge claim, which is more difficult to prove than a wrongful termination claim, so it’s essential to have the proper evidence.
-Your evidence must prove that your situation was so bad that you had no choice but to leave.
+If you quit, you will need to file a constructive discharge claim, which is usually harder to prove than a wrongful termination claim.
+You must show that working conditions were so unbearable that you had no reasonable choice but to leave.

-Before you quit, consult with one of our attorneys.
-We can offer the legal advice you need to make informed decisions and improve your chances of receiving damages.
-Constructive discharge claims require careful documentation and a clear demonstration of the intolerable conditions that forced your resignation, making it crucial to work closely with legal counsel throughout the process.
+Before you resign, consult with one of our attorneys.
+We provide the guidance you need to make decisions and improve your chances of a positive outcome.
+Constructive discharge claims require precise documentation and must demonstrate the conditions that forced your resignation, so consistent legal guidance makes a difference.

 Contact us online or at (213) 772-5882 for more information and legal help in a free initial consultation with a sexual harassment attorney.